 FFORC Mission and Values

-The UNC Center for Health Promotion and Disease Prevention’s Food, Fitness and Opportunity Research Collaborative aims to build economic security, improve health outcomes and contribute to community-based research literature to address those effected by inequity in North Carolina.
+The UNC Center for Health Promotion and Disease Prevention’s Food, Fitness and Opportunity Research Collaborative aims to improve health equity and outcomes for North Carolina communities and beyond.